eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/model_manager_sender.rst

 #########################

 This kind of Node performs the passive (server) action of :ref:`user_manual_scenarios_collaborative_learning`.
-This node sends statistics about the model it has.
+This node sends statistics about the models it manages.
-Then, waits for a Model request serialized as :ref:`user_manual_scenarios_collaborative_learning_model`, and once received it performs a calculation (implemented by the user) whose output is a more complex and accurate model as :ref:`user_manual_scenarios_collaborative_learning_solution`.
+Then, waits for a Model request serialized as :ref:`user_manual_scenarios_collaborative_learning_model`.
+Once received, a user-implemented callback (`fetch_model`) is executed, whose output should be the requested model in the form of a :ref:`user_manual_scenarios_collaborative_learning_solution`.

 Example of Usage